christiangryt/python_rel/flow/flow-plan.md

 ## Solve boards

+To solve these boards, we arrive at the Multi Agent Pathfinding problem, it is NP-Hard.

+Have not yet found a description of how to go forth finding these paths.
+There are 2 things i took away from reading the wiki.
+1. backtracking seems to be a good base to start from, and 2. i am not yet sure how to guide the pathfinding. many people mention A\*, but this requires a wheightes graph and some semblence of types of connections, while in flow all edges are the same.
+One could weigh it on trying to go on the perimeter, but even still, that seems to simple, but maybe backtracking solves this.

+I therefore want to simply try my hand at making a backtracking algorithm using node objects with defined neighbors and working from there.

 ### Convert to Maximum Flow problem

 Given n flow threads (green, blue, red, etc) pick a node as a starting node.